BANKEX/adsnarks/README.md

     1. ~~ethsnarks: bump solidity version, add proof.json export, and update the submodule~~
     2. libff doesn't provide inequality operators for field elements, so the easiest way to find the median is to hint the prover with the median index from outside (currently it's hardcoded)
-    3. n = 3 is hardcoded in generator/proover/verifier
+    3. ~~n = 3 is hardcoded in generator/proover/verifier~~
-    4. check that pk and vk match
+    4. check that pk and vk match (were generated with the same trapdoor), add n and nonce to key dumps
 2. Circuit enhancements
     1. support m-of-n case.
 For that one should add a flag to eddsa gadget and condition some constraints on that flag